MPIBI-ImagingFacility/Microscope_QC/README.md

 # Microscope_QC

-Protocol and Python scripts for quality control analysis at MPI-BI microscopes.
+Protocols and Python scripts for quality control analysis at MPI-BI microscopes.

 For questions, comments, and suggestions, please reach out to: imaging@bi.mpg.de